GraniteWMS/GraniteDocs/docs/integration/evo/integration-jobs.md

 ## How Document jobs work
 Triggers on the ERP document tables insert a record into the Granite IntegrationDocumentQueue table whenever a change is applied to a document.

-GraniteScheduler runs injected jobs that monitor the IntegrationDocumentQueue table for records that need to be processed.
+Scheduler runs injected jobs that monitor the IntegrationDocumentQueue table for records that need to be processed.

 When a record with Status 'ENTERED' is found, the job uses views on the Granite database to fetch the information related to that document from the ERP database and apply the changes to the Granite document.